Chordoma is a rare type of bone cancer.

 Before having the scan, you'll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in their arm.
 This is called a contrast medium and can help the images from the scan to show up more clearly.

-To give an exact diagnosis, a sample of cells is sometimes taken from the tumour and examined under a microscope.
+To give an exact diagnosis, you may have a sample of cells taken from the tumour and examined under a microscope.
 This is called a biopsy.
 The biopsy involves an operation and you may have to stay in hospital for a few days.
-How the biopsy is done will depend on the position of the tumour in the spine.
+How it’s done will depend on the position of the tumour in the spine.
 Your doctor will discuss whether a biopsy is necessary in your case and exactly what the operation involves.

 Treatment for a chordoma